 A.k.a. know your customer.
 This is, of course, relevant to any marketing activity.
-And, highly likely, building an engaged community of people who are not the right fit for your brand is impossible, anyway.
+And, highly likely, building an engaged social media community of people who are not the right fit for your brand is impossible, anyway.

 So make sure you’re directing your marketing message to those who are ready to engage with it.

-Also, get to know the people who become a part of your community.
+Also, get to know the people who become a part of your social media community.
 In practical terms, this might include doing things like tagging the people who are your most active fans and loyal customers in your social media engagement tool or your CRM.
 This way, you can manage customer service on social media more efficiently, and you’ll know customer history at first glance.

 Another benefit is that if you know your audience well, you’ll also know what kind of customers you don’t want.
 (OMG, you can NOT want customers?
 Yes, you can!)
 But that’s a longer story about positioning and branding in general.

 Suffice it to say that avoiding people who are not your target audience can actually help you build stronger relationships with those who are.
 (After all, nothing is for everyone.)